Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem: Implicitly restarted algorithms

-To avoid filtering out the information on the desired eigenvectors and meanwhile to dampen those components of the unwanted eigenvectors, we suggest a new approach to select reasonable shifts.
-We project QEP (\ref{05-qep}) onto the orthogonal complement of $span\{{y}_1,\ldots,{y}_m\}$ with respect to $\mathcal{G}_{k-1}(A,B;u_1,u_2)$, where ${y}_1,\ldots,{y}_m$ are the Ritz vectors approximating the desired eigenvectors.
-Then we obtain a projected QEP of dimension $p$ and compute its $2p$ eigenvalues.
-It is distinctive that these $2p$ eigenvalues are now approximations to some of the unwanted eigenvalues of QEP (\ref{05-qep}) since the information on $x_1,\ldots,x_m$ has been filtered out from $\mathcal{G}_{k-1}(A,B;u_1,u_2)$.
-So we can use any $p$ ones of these $2p$ candidates as shifts.
-We also call them exact shifts, which are, however, different from the exact second-order shifts or exact shifts in Otto~\cite{oc}.
-To be unique, we choose the $p$ ones {\em farthest} from the Ritz values $\theta_i,\,i=1,2,\ldots,m$.
-If we are interested in $m$ eigenvalues nearest to a target $\sigma$ and/or the associated eigenvectors, QEP~(\ref{05-qep}) can be equivalently transformed to a shift-invert QEP; see the end of Section~\ref{s4-3}.
+If we are interested in the $m$ eigenvalues nearest to a target $\sigma$ and/or the associated eigenvectors, QEP~(\ref{05-qep}) can be equivalently transformed to a shift-invert QEP; see the end of this subsection.
 In this case, we select the $p$ Ritz values among $2p$ candidates {\em farthest} from $\sigma$ as shifts.
-Such selection of shifts is motivated by the idea \cite{jianiu03,jianiu10}, where some of the shifts are taken to be unwanted Ritz values farthest from the wanted approximate singular values.
-It was argued there that this selection may better dampen those components of the unwanted singular vectors and amplify the components of the desired singular vectors.
+Such selection of shifts is motivated by an idea from \cite{jianiu03,jianiu10}, where some of the shifts are taken to be unwanted Ritz values farthest from the wanted approximate singular values.
+It was argued there that this selection can better dampen those components of the unwanted singular vectors and meanwhile amplify the components of the desired singular vectors.

-Algorithm \ref{rsoar} computes the refined Ritz vectors $\tilde{u}_i$.
-Since they are generally more and can be much more accurate than the Ritz vectors $y_i$ \cite{huangjialin,jia04,jiastewart}, it is possible to find better shifts for use within the implicitly restarted RSOAR algorithm.
-The first author \cite{J50,jia02} has proposed certain refined shifts for the refined Arnoldi method and the refined harmonic Arnoldi method for linear eigenvalue problems.
-Later on, the same idea has been extended to the refined Lanczos and harmonic Lanczos bidiagonalization methods \cite{jianiu03,jianiu10}.
+We now turn to the selection of shifts for the RGSOAR algorithm.
+Algorithm \ref{RGSOAR} computes the refined Ritz vectors $\tilde{u}_i$, which are generally more and can be much more accurate than the Ritz vectors $y_i$ \cite{huangjialin,jiastewart}.
+The first author \cite{J50,jia02} has proposed certain refined shifts for the refined Arnoldi method and the refined harmonic Arnoldi method for the linear eigenvalue problem.
 It is shown that the refined shifts are generally better than the corresponding exact shifts and can be computed efficiently and reliably.
-In the same spirit, we next propose certain refined shifts for the RSOAR method.
+In the same spirit, we next propose certain refined shifts for the RGSOAR algorithm.